-The policies below apply to all advertising in your app, including ads for your apps and third party apps, offers for in-app purchase, or any other commercial content (such as paid product placement) that is served to users of apps that are subject to the Families Policy Requirements and/or the Designed for Families Requirements.
-All advertising, offers for in-app purchase, and commercial content in these apps must comply with all applicable laws and regulations (including any relevant self-regulatory or industry guidelines).
+The policies below apply to all monetization and advertising in your app, including ads, cross-promotions (for your apps and third party apps), offers for in-app purchases, or any other commercial content (such as paid product placement).
+All monetization and advertising in these apps must comply with all applicable laws and regulations (including any relevant self-regulatory or industry guidelines).

 Google Play reserves the right to reject, remove or suspend apps for overly aggressive commercial tactics.

-Ads and offers for in-app purchases must not have deceptive content or be designed in a way that will result in inadvertent clicks from child users.
+Monetization and advertising in your app must not have deceptive content or be designed in a way that will result in inadvertent clicks from child users.
 The following are prohibited:

-- Disruptive ads, including ads that take up the entire screen or interfere with normal use and do not provide a clear means to dismiss the ad (e.g. Ad walls)
+- Disruptive monetization and advertising, including monetization and advertising that take up the entire screen or interfere with normal use and do not provide a clear means to dismiss the ad (e.g. Ad walls)

-- Ads that interfere with normal app use or game play that are not closeable after 5 seconds.
-Ads that do not interfere with normal app use or game play may persist for more than 5 seconds (e.g. video content with integrated ads).
+- Monetization and advertising that do not interfere with normal app use or game play may persist for more than 5 seconds (e.g. video content with integrated ads).

-- Interstitial ads or offers for in-app purchase displayed immediately upon app launch
+- Interstitial monetization and advertising displayed immediately upon app launch

 - Multiple ad placements on a page (e.g. banner ads that show multiple offers in one placement or displaying more than one banner or video ad is not allowed).

-- Ads or offers for in-app purchases that are not clearly distinguishable from your app content
+- Monetization and advertising that are not clearly distinguishable from your app content

 - Use of shocking or emotionally manipulative tactics to encourage ads viewing or in-app purchases